wdalmut/simple-mvc/README.md

 ## Why?

-I want to try the test-driven development.
+I want to try out the test-driven development.

 Just for my pleasure.